-If you think that you might be experiencing domestic abuse, you can arrange one-to-one support via the SX Hub or phone and speak to one of the team on 0131 652 3250.
-You can also call our Helpline for support on 0300 123 2523 (Tues/Wed, 12pm-9pm,) or email email@example.com.
+If you think that you might be experiencing domestic abuse, you can arrange one-to-one support via the live chat in the bottom right corner or phone and speak to one of the team on 0131 652 3250.

-If you would like some information about how you can keep yourself safe, The LGBT Domestic Abuse Project has some excellent information on their website (the project is run by LGBT Youth Scotland, but this information is designed for LGBT people of all ages).
+If you would like some information about what to do if you're experiencing domestic abuse, The LGBT Domestic Abuse Project has information on their website (the project is run by LGBT Youth Scotland, but this information is designed for LGBTI+ people of all ages).

-Many gay and bisexual men find it difficult to report domestic abuse to the police.
-This is often because of fear around stigma, prejudice or not understanding some of the issues that might arise.
+Many gay, bisexual and men who have sex with men find it difficult to report domestic abuse to the police.
+This is often because of fear judgement (stigma), prejudice or not understanding some of the issues that might arise.

-Thankfully Police Scotland are sensitive to the needs of LGBT people experiencing domestic abuse, and now have specially trained LGBT Liaison Officers all over Scotland.
+Police Scotland are sensitive to the needs of LGBTI+ people experiencing domestic abuse and have specially trained LGBT Liaison Officers all over Scotland.